jkuypers93/Statistical-Capacity-Indicators-R-Shiny-App/README.md

 The cleaning was done using Python (SCI_Cleaning.py).

 The raw & cleaned data are available for download in their respective files.

+Two cleaned files are provided:
+  -SCI_Melted.csv: dataframe used for the choropleth map (indicator types presented in same column)
+  -SCI_Melted_Table: dataframe used for the table (indicator types presented as columns)